bercemcatalkaya/ReCapProject/README.md

 # ReCapProject
-Car Rental System is currently developing using .NET Core
+Car Rental System is currently developing using .NET Cor
-#Technologies